Extending your home comes with a lot of questions. Need some answers?

 We realise that your home is unique and you might also like some personalised information and advice tailored to your situation.
 We don’t charge for your first consultation and will be able to answer any questions you may have.

-Here are some frequently asked questions we often find people asking us…
+Here are some questions we often find people asking us…

 Most people come to a point where their home no longer suits their needs.
 You may be tired of the layout of the house; you may have outgrown the home or simply want to update the Kitchen or Bathroom.

 You find you love the location of your house, your family and friends live nearby, you’re children are happy at school or you don’t want to leave those memories of family growing up behind.

 Extending your existing home allows you to create your dream without moving and resettling the family in a new neighbourhood.
 It enables you to design a home to exactly suit your needs.